Bloodielie/uWebSockets.py/README.md

 </div>

+#### In a nutshell
+µWebSockets is a C++ web server and broker made available to JavaScript developers since 2016, now also available to Python developers.
+It integrates seamlessly to any `asyncio` project as long as `uvloop` is set up and used as event loop.

 This is a **work-in-progress** Python extension much like the Node.js counterpart `µWebSockets.js`.
 It performs very favorably, outrunning both µWebSockets.js and Japronto by significant amount:

 ![](misc/perf.png)